rpicard/explore-flask/2-coding_conventions.md

 The advantage of this method is that the package becomes a heck of a lot more modular.
 Now you can rename your package and re-use modules from other projects without the need to update the hard-coded import statements.

 { SEE MORE:
-* You can read a little more about the syntax for relative imports from this section in PEP 328: http://www.python.org/dev/peps/pep-0328/#guido-s-decision
+* You can read a little more about the syntax for relative imports from this section in [PEP 328](http://www.python.org/dev/peps/pep-
+0328/#guido-s-decision)
-* Here’s a Tweet that I came across that makes a good testimonial for using relative imports: https://twitter.com/dabeaz/status/372059407711887360
+* Here’s a [Tweet](https://twitter.com/dabeaz/status/372059407711887360) that I came across that makes a good testimonial for using relative imports:
 }